westonplatter/westonplatter.github.io/_posts/2026-03-04-code-gen-loop.markdown

 3. Non-Functional success
 4. How to recover from failure states
 5. Unacceptable solutions
-6. Ask for a team of agents to propose 3-5 solutions and explain trade offs
+6. Ask for a team of agents to propose 3–5 solutions and explain trade-offs
 7. Review via multi-agent team and have the agents write the final spec in markdown
 8. Review the written version